 - Look to the right.

-- Take one more look to the left in case there is a vehicle or a pedestrian you did not see the first time.
+- Take one more look to the left in case there is a pedestrian, bicyclist, or vehicle you did not see the first time.

-To maintain a space cushion on each side of your vehicle:
+To maintain enough space on each side of your vehicle:

 - Do not stay in another driver’s blind spot.
 The other driver may not see your vehicle and could change lanes and hit you.

 - Avoid driving directly alongside other vehicles on multilane streets with or without traffic in the opposite direction.
 Another driver might crowd your lane or change lanes without looking and crash into you.
 Drive either ahead of or behind the other vehicle.